syzkrash/skol/docs/intro.md

   So, like in many scripting languages we have to call it ourselves.

 We've only analysed a single snippet of code and already know quite a lot about the language.
-Let's move on with another snipper.
+Let's move on with another snippet.

 ## Variables and constants